curityio/mobile-deployments/README.md

 ## Usage

 This repository is a Git submodule referenced by the below code examples.\
-Run the `./deploy.sh` script in each code example to configure a working mobile OAuth setup.
+Run the `./start.sh` script for a code example to configure a working mobile OAuth setup.

 ## HAAPI Code Examples